A Bird Song Detector for improving bird identification through Deep Learning: a case study from Do\~nana: Discussion

 The reduction in Idx Pred/Ann after applying the Bird Song Detector further reinforces the importance of pre-filtering noisy audio segments, even for deep learning architectures.
 However, the failure of \textit{ResNet50} and \textit{MobileNetV2} to achieve meaningful classification—despite cleaner input data—suggests that architectural modifications, domain-specific pretraining, and tailored feature extraction methods are necessary for deep learning to be effective in species classification.

+\textbf{Limitations Due to Class Imbalance. } One limitation of our dataset is the imbalance in the number of annotated vocalizations per species.
+This imbalance mirrors natural patterns in animal abundance, behavior, and detectability — a well-documented issue in ecological monitoring studies \citep{cui2019class, beery2018recognition, mackenzie2002estimating}.
+While this poses a challenge for classification performance, it also reflects the operational conditions of real-world PAM applications, reinforcing the need for methods that can handle such skewed data distributions.

-From the dataset split, it is evident that the dataset suffers from a high degree of class imbalance, with some species having a substantially larger number of training samples than others.
-The poor performance of the model was likely due to this imbalance, as classifiers tend to be biased toward well-represented classes while performing poorly on underrepresented ones \citep{johnson2019survey}.
-BirdNET’s built-in oversampling was supplemented with \textit{mixup} augmentation, but this was insufficient to counteract imbalance, particularly for species with extremely low sample sizes (e.g., \textit{Falco tinnunculus} or \textit{Milvus migrans}).
+This class imbalance was also evident during dataset splitting and model evaluation.
+Some species had a disproportionately larger number of training samples than others, while others, such as \textit{Falco tinnunculus} and \textit{Milvus migrans}, were extremely underrepresented.
+The poor performance of the model was likely due to this imbalance, as classifiers tend to overfit to these dominant classes while performing poorly on underrepresented ones \citep{johnson2019survey, cui2019class, pantazis2024deep}.
+Although BirdNET’s built-in oversampling was supplemented with \textit{mixup} augmentation, these techniques were not sufficient to counteract imbalance effect—particularly for underrepresented species.
+Combining diverse augmentation methods has shown promising results in recent work for improving species-level recall in imbalanced datasets \citep{kumar2024improving}.